 On December 1st, 2010, the Illinois Senate approved the Illinois Religious Freedom Protection and Civil Union Act, after the Illinois House's approval the previous day.
-Once the Governor signs that bill, the Civil Union Act will become the law of Illinois and the extensive and crucially important protections available by joining in a civil union will be available to all Illinois citizens.
+With the Governor's signature on February 1, 2011, the Civil Union Act became the law of Illinois effective June 1, 2011, and the extensive and crucially important state law protections available by joining in a civil union or by marrying outside of Illinois became available to Illinois same-sex couples.
 The following Guide to Civil Unions will help you learn about this important legislation.
-Questions about how this law relates to your specific situation may require you to consult a lawyer.
-If you read this Guide and still have questions about why you have been unable to obtain a civil union or why your civil union is not being treated the same as a marriage, then contact us: